-Like you, I am totally mesmerized by the concept of recalling our past lives and the many truly amazing reincarnation stories that exist for those who look for them.
-Below I would like to share with you two of my favorite reincarnation stories!
+Like you, I am mesmerized by the concept of recalling our past lives and the many genuinely amazing reincarnation stories that exist for those who look for them.
+Below, I would like to share two of my favorite reincarnation stories with you!

-There are many practitioners that specialize in taking you back under various forms of hypnosis and these are becoming more and more popular amongst adults and also children.
-These sessions can be used for several purposes, not the least of them trying to identify the cause of phobias and fears.
+Many practitioners specialize in taking you back under various forms of hypnosis, and these are becoming more and more popular amongst adults and children.
+Past Life Regression sessions are used for several purposes, not the least trying to identify the cause of phobias and fears.

-It is among children and their retelling of past lives and reincarnation stories that really sends the shivers up your spine.
+It is among children and their retelling of past lives and reincarnation stories that send the shivers up your spine.
 Even with the most vivid imaginations that children often have, not even in their wildest dreams would you believe that they are making up some of these accounts.
-The detail and the clarity way beyond their years acts as clarification that these children really have tapped into something beyond our normal realm of explanation.
+The detail and the clarity way beyond their years act as clarification that these children have tapped into something beyond our normal realm of explanation.

 This first one is directly from a session where a young boy was being interviewed.